 While we felt grief and sadness in all those losses, what we hadn't lost was hope & light.
 We had wonderful communities around us who supported & encouraged us.
 We had a stronger relationship with each other.
 We had found ourselves with a gratitude woven throughout, like the strong thread holding together a patchwork quilt.
 Not every piece, in and of itself, was something we treasured, but together they reflected the fabric of our lives, with all it's varying textures, strengths and designs, and we saw it as beautiful.
 With that realization, we discovered, gratitude was the precursor to joy.

 Just like winter, we couldn't control the bareness of the season, so instead we looked for other ways to bring life back into the picture.
 We chose to move closer to the fire rather than lament the cold.
 We decided to dance under the light of the stars on those long, dark nights.
-We wrapped ourselves in the comfort & warmth of that quilt, filled with the batting of relationships that came through struggle.
+We wrapped ourselves in the comfort & warmth of that quilt, filled with the fibres of friendships that came through struggle.